icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The name in the name/value pair is not of: ldhName or unicodeName."
 }
 ```
-        2. The JSON name/value pairs of ldhName or unicodeName shall exist only once.
+        2. Test case [-11509](#id-testCase-11509){ #id-testCase-11509 }: The JSON name/value pairs of ldhName or unicodeName shall exist only once.
 ``` json
 {
   "code": -11509,